tiny-pilot/ustreamer-debian/DEBIAN-PKG.md

 - Consolidate `ansible-role-ustreamer` with TinyPilot repo

-  - This is just a temporary solution so we can just move the contents of the `ansible-role-ustreamer` repo into a `ansible-role-ustreamer` directory in the root of the TinyPilot repo
+  - This is just a temporary solution so we can move the contents of the `ansible-role-ustreamer` repo into a `ansible-role-ustreamer` directory in the root of the TinyPilot repo

 - Bundle local version of `ansible-role-ustreamer`